 four elders represent the Old and New Testament Church in Heaven.
 This

-all takes place while the earth is beginning the Tribulation.
+all takes place while the Earth is beginning the Tribulation.

 We see the

-Church in Heaven upholding the prayers of the saints on earth before the
+Church in Heaven upholding the prayers of the saints on Earth before the

-We see that, not only can they see us but, they are united with
+We see that, not only can they see us, but they are united with

 us in prayer.

 One last point.
-One of the gospels records that the Pharisees
+One of the Gospels records that the Pharisees

 scorned Jesus when He said that Abraham saw Jesus' day and rejoiced.
 They

-said "you are not yet fifty and you claim to have seen Abraham who
+paraphrased) you are not yet fifty and you claim to have seen Abraham who

-that God was the God of Abraham, Isaac, and Jacob The God of the
+that God was the God of Abraham, Isaac, and Jacob: The God of the

 The saints who have gone before us are not dead; they

 are alive in Christ.
-We do not conjure the dead, we ask for their prayers,
+We do not conjure the dead; we ask for their prayers,

-much as we have agreed to pray for one another here on earth.
+much as we have agreed to pray for one another here on Earth.